reapp/reapp-ui/README.md

 7. Go to [localhost:3010](http://localhost:3010)
 8. Make edits inside reapp-ui and they will automatically compile into the kitchen sink.

+**Warning:** When running locally you may run into some unique bugs.
+Because `npm link` runs an `npm install`, it will often install multiple versions of React into your modules folders, causing Webpack to bundle multiple versions of it into your app.
+This can cause a variety of errors.
+If you see stuff that warns about `Mount, Link, Context`, it is most likely because of this.
+Try deleting any sub-module react folders and re-running Webpack.

 ### Credits

 Original inspiration was thanks to [Pete Hunt](https://github.com/petehunt)'s [React Mobile Demo](http://petehunt.github.io/react-touch/).